JTourteau/gitlab-extracter/README.md

     With given format: (--format <FORMAT>)

     	Selected attributes are printed following the given format, the CSV separator is not used.

+    	NOTE : Remember that the given format will be used as a jq output format, if it doesn't match a valid jq syntax the script will fail.
+    	       Refer to jq documentation and/or inspire from default models in order to compose a customized output format.

     ###############
     ### Filters ###
     ###############